 Peggy Johncox has taught grades K–8 for thirty-three years.
 She has taught in several districts in Michigan, as well as in Title I classrooms and on Indian reservations in Arizona and New Mexico.
 In 2001, Peggy was the Teacher of the Year for Fowlerville Community Schools in Michigan.
 Peggy now delights in presenting the bucketfilling philosophy as explained in Carol McCloud’s three books, Have You Filled a Bucket Today?, Fill a Bucket, and Growing Up with a Bucket Full of Happiness.
 “As we spoke with children, I observed how much our pets fill our buckets.
 Halle, our miniature pinscher, is a perfect, fun example to promote these desired concepts.”

 Peggy lives in the woods of southeast Michigan with her husband, Gary, and their dog, Halle, cat, Tiger, and parakeet, Sassy.
-Peggy and Gary have three married children and seven grandchildren.
+Peggy and Gary have three married children and nine grandchildren.

 A short biography of Peggy Johncox

 Born the oldest of eight children, I have always loved and enjoyed children of all ages.
 Quite naturally I went into teaching, receiving my BA in Education from the University of Michigan, and my MA in Reading from Eastern Michigan University.
 I taught in Southgate, MI, on the Navajo Reservation in AZ, and on the Jemez Reservation in NM.
 Then my husband, Gary, and I decided to build our home and live close to family in Cohoctah, MI.
 We now enjoy living by my six sisters, their families and my one brother and his family.
 We are: Peggy, Pamela, Patrice, Penny, Phyllis, Paris, Priscilla, and Bill.
 I always love to say or write that!